arran4/whirlpool-forum-rss/readme.md

 # README

 ## Overview
-This application scrapes the "Kohler Report" section of ABC News and generates an RSS feed.
-It supports both CLI and CGI modes.
+This application grabs the forum topics from Whirlpool forum's newthreads / popular_views summaries and converts them into an RSS feed for consumption.

 ## Installation